backslash-zero/CDJ-400_mp3organizer/readme.md

 ## Problem

-Pioneers CDJ 400 are digital music players for djying, and were the model able to play tracks from a USB drive.
+Pioneers CDJ 400 are digital music players for djying, and were the first model able to play tracks from a USB drive.
 They are quite common and cheap but are somewhat limited compared to current day CDJs.

 Main limitations being: